mlgi/DejaVu/README.md

 This class holds matrices and performing matrix operations

 ### Trainer class
 This class manages training for neural networks.
-Currently only supports stochasitic gradient descent.
+Currently only supports stochastic gradient descent.
+As of right now, it only supports one optimizer: momentum. (or two if you include no optimization)

 ## To-do
 - Allow different network structures, such as the different kinds of recurrent networks
 - Implement other training styles?
-- more activation functions?
+- more activation functions? (softplus?)
 - maybe create this in C++ and other languages too, just to practice my hand and allow me to use it in various other projects if ever
+- create this in python and try openAI's contest
 - git gud

+## Working on
+- mini-batch gradient descent
+- more optimizers